mambucodev/my-website/content/blog/2025-09-23-new-brand/index.md

 One thing I actually got surprised of is their compatibility &mdash; this is not my first smartwatch, I've had a Xiaomi band before and an actually pretty good Huawei smartwatch.
 The Xiaomi one being a band was very limited to a few features, but the Huawei one had plenty of 'em.
 The issue was **iOS**.
 Bound to an iPhone, it lost half of its utilities because of "incompatibility" while they were just being lazy.
 The most compatible device was a Huawei phone, *of course*.

-I discovered then that a lot of brands do this think, **Apple included**.
+I discovered then that a lot of brands do this, **Apple included**.
 But this, it's the first time I see a device having **full compatibility** (exactly, none missing) with a phone very far from their own.
 Made me kind of happy, not gonna lie.

 ## Nothing Phone